 Box Mod: A type of mod supported by a big, box-shaped battery.

-Cartridge: A removable container that holds e-liquid ready for use.
+E-Tank: A removable container that holds e-liquid ready for use.
 They often include an absorbent filler material.

 Cig-a-like: An e cig designed to look like a tobacco cigarette.

 Clearomizer: A clear cartomizer with visible e liquid.

 Cloudchaser: A vaping enthusiast who loves making big vapor clouds.